Alseidon/alseidon.github.io/hobbies.md

 ## Tabletop games

-Much tied to TTRPGs, tabletop games extend *much* further than the well-known Monopoly or Risk (which are universally despised in the tabletop community).
+Much tied to TTRPGs, tabletop games extend *much* further than the well-known Monopoly or Risk (which are almost universally despised in the tabletop community).
 Want some quick reflexion games ?
 The Crew, Regicide are card-based cooperative gems.
 Splendor, Akropolis, Patchwork are played in 20 to 40 minutes, and incredible games to discover the hobby -- a favorite of mine in this time length is Race for the Galaxy.
 For longer games, Terraforming Mars holds a special place at the top, whereas my personal best game of all times is Spirit Island, a 2-hour hardcore cooperative game where you will help an island to repel somme ill-intentioned invaders.
 But really, tabletop games come in all shapes and sizes, adaptable to everyone.

 I even tried some game designing, but more on that in the future (maybe)...